getindata/kedro-airflow-k8s/docs/source/03_getting_started/05_spark.md

 `run_config.spark.user_init_path` allows configuring the way the cluster is initialized.
 Plugin delivers initialization script that's aligned with the project artifacts.
-The script can be prepended with custom logic, to support the cases like custom package repository setup.
+The script can be prepended with custom logic, to support the cases like custom package repository setup. `run_config.spark.user_post_init_path` additionally allows appending to initialization script part of the shell script.
+Scripts can use environment variable `PROJECT_HOME` in order to refer to project location on the cluster.
-It's required the path to be relative to the project `src` path.
+It's required the paths to be relative to the project `src` path.

 ## Detection of spark nodes